markjaylunas/myanime/README.md

 Visit `http://localhost:3000` in your browser to view the application.

-## Contributing

-Contributions are welcome!
-Please read our [contributing guidelines](CONTRIBUTING.md) to get started.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.md) file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Contact